luispedro/jug/docs/source/subcommands.rst

 check
 ~~~~~

-Check is simple: it returns 0 if all tasks have run, 1 otherwise.
-Useful for
+Check is simple: it exits with status 0 if all tasks have run, 1 otherwise.
-shell scripting.
+Useful for shell scripting.

 sleep-until
 ~~~~~~~~~~~